-Waterproofing in motorcycle jeans is achieved with water-resistant, breathable and washable lining such as cordura.
+Waterproofing is achieved with water-resistant, breathable and washable lining such as Cordura.

-A breathable lining also helps avoid the worst of the heat from the engine and when riding long distances in warm weather.
+A breathable lining also helps avoid the worst of the engine’s heat when riding long distances in warm weather.

 Look out also for pants that have ankle fasteners.
 These help keep the spray and dirt from rising up your legs.

 Motorbikes jeans are fitted with extra padding around the hips, knees and seated area at the base of the spine.